Managing Users and Groups

 command in a way we haven't yet.

-Specifically, we add a leading 2 sets the group identity.
+Specifically, we add a leading 2 that sets the group identity.

 sudo chmod 2770 /srv/developers